samithreddy39/internshalaassignment4/README.md

-# Todos Application with Context API
+# Advanced Todo Application with Context API

 This project is a React-based Todo Application that leverages the Context API for global state management.
 It allows users to manage their tasks efficiently with features such as adding tasks, marking tasks as completed, and toggling task importance.
 The application is fully responsive and includes a dynamic theme switching feature.